(HPV) are a group of more than 100 viruses.

 - In or around the vagina or anus

 - On the penis, scrotum, groin, or thigh

 cervical cancer.
 Although it is less common, some strains are linked to cancers of the vulva,

-anus, throat, or penis.
+anus, throat, and penis.

 HPV is easily spread during oral, genital, or anal sex with an infected partner.